 Theravectys, a privately-owned vaccine company, translates 20+ years of research on lentiviral vectors into actionable innovation and brings a spectacular paradigm shift in vaccinology.

 Founded by pioneer technology inventor Dr. Pierre Charneau, as a spin-off of the Institut Pasteur, TheraVectys leverages its unique proprietary platform to deliver safe and efficient T-cell vaccines as a response to critical unmet medical needs.
 Taking full advantage of its technological and Intellectual Property’s versatility, TheraVectys implements a broad portfolio, building on strategic partnering to lead PoC-validated vaccine-candidates to clinical trials and to market.

 The lentiviral technology developed by Pierre Charneau is under clinical for a therapeutic HIV vaccine, licensed to Theravectys, and has completed Phase I trials.

 Pierre Charneau, Founder of the startup Theravectys

-TheraVectys' ambition is to provide a concrete response to the most important infectious diseases and cancers affecting both developed and developing countries.
-This ambition lives up to the results obtained in pre-clinical animal studies that demonstrate unprecedented vaccine efficacy both in the field of therapeutic anti-tumoral vaccine and prophylactic vaccines against major infectious diseases including AIDS, malaria and COVID.
+TheraVectys' ambition is to provide a concrete response to the principal infectious diseases and cancers affecting both developed and developing countries.
+Results obtained in pre-clinical animal studies meet this ambition, demonstrating unprecedented vaccine efficacy both in the field of therapeutic anti-tumoral vaccine and prophylactic vaccines against major infectious diseases including AIDS, malaria and COVID.